friendly-bits/geoblocker-bash/README.md

 # geoblocker_bash
+Automatic geoip blocker for Linux based on a whitelist for a specific country.

-Fetches and compiles an ip subnets whitelist for a given country, blocks incoming traffic from anywhere except whitelisted subnets.
+Fetches, parses and validates an ipv4 subnets whitelist for a given country, then blocks incoming traffic from anywhere except whitelisted subnets.
 Uses iptables.
-Collection of bash scripts with easy install.
+Collection of bash scripts with easy install and uninstall.

 Subnets list is fetched from RIPE - regional Internet registry for Europe, the Middle East and parts of Central Asia.